All Episodes

 I had some leaves burning outside, so I threw the mouse in the fire.

-The mouse was on fire, it ran back in the house.
+It ran back in the house.

 He said this from a motel room on Saturday.

-Village Fire Chief Juan Chavez said the burning mouse ran to just beneath the window and the flames spread up from there and throughout the house.
+Village fire chief Juan Chavez said the burning mouse ran to just beneath the window, and the flames spread up from there and throughout the house.

 Nobody was hurt inside, but the home and everything in it was destroyed.

-Just, you know, I I've I've I've been through this, folks.
+How many of you just, you know, I've been through this, folks.

-This is not I've done this.
+This is not, I've done this.

-Let me give you a quick short review of the best way to do that.
+Let me give you a quick, short review of the best way to do that.

-Have you heard this story, Don?
+Have you heard this story, Dawn?

-I got the model in this little development out there.
+When I got my first house, it was model how I got the model in this little development out there.

 And to me, it was my castle.

-It was pristine, it was clean, I was just loved it.
+I just loved it.

-And and not long after moving in, I'm in the kitchen and I hear this thump, thump, thump, and I can't figure out what it is.
+And not long after moving in, I'm in the kitchen and I hear this thump, thump, thump, and I can't figure out what it is.

-And I hear the thump, and it's louder than it can be.
+And I finally went into the utility room, the laundry room, and I hear the thump, and it's louder than it can be.

-And oh this is where it is.
+I know, oh, this is where it is.

 And I finally, the last place I looked was the trash can.